devTam/UpAhead-Task-Manager/README.md

 2. Add to environment variables
 3. Configure usage limits as needed

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License.

-## 🆘 Support

-For support or questions:

-1. Check the documentation
-2. Review Firebase console for configuration issues
-3. Check browser console for client-side errors
-4. Verify environment variables are set correctly

-## 🎯 Future Enhancements

-- Task categories and tags
-- Due dates and reminders
-- Task sharing and collaboration
-- Advanced filtering and search
-- Data export functionality
-- Mobile app development
-- Offline support with service workers

 ---